tythonco/tython-website/_drafts/from-cs-degree-to-software-engineering.md

 platforms), the browser tools for web development, or perhaps a graphics program like Photoshop if your development includes icon design.

-Some specific tools that we at Tython, as a Salesforce developer, use every day:
+Some specific tools that we at Tython, as Salesforce developers, use every day:

 - The VS Code IDE (with the Vim plugin, in my case)
 - Z Shell for the macOS developers and [Bash](https://www.gnu.org/software/bash/) for the Linux